quinndiggity/hacking_slot_machines/README.md

 This repo contains the code for a system to hack a particular brand of slot machine using computer vision and brute-force search.

 The game is centered around answering difficult general knowledge questions.
-I found the game ROM online, and decrypted the question/answer bank.
+I found the game ROM online and decrypted the question/answer bank.
 Using this, I made a system that could covertly read the screen and tell me the answer through a secret earpiece.

 Here's the pipeline: